huherto/springyRecords/README.md

 springRecords
 =============

-Generate record and tabla data gatway classes that run on top of spring-jdbc.
+Generate record and table data gateway classes that run on top of spring-jdbc.